saikumar14-08/DevConnect-Backend/Learnings.md

 -if(UserLoggedIn === true) Directly fetch the pwd and change it(You can send the new Password in req.body).

 - if(UserLoggedIn === flase) Send emailId and new Pwd in body and check authenticity of our emailId and if it is valid change the password. else throw error saying emailId isn't registered.

+- Pros and cons of indexing and why do we need it in first place.
+- How to write queries in find() like $or, $not etc.,